-CLC, incorporated on July 9, 2008, focuses on developing high-quality affordable residential projects.
-Projects under CLC will cater to first-time home buyers, start-up families, and retirees seeking safe, secure, and convenient homes within close proximity of quality healthcare facilities.
+CLC, incorporated in 2008, is Century's brand category that focuses on developing high-quality, affordable residential projects.
+Projects under CLC will cater to first-time home buyers, start-up families and investors seeking safe, secure and convenient homes.

 Century Properties Management, Inc.